On the complexity of automatic complexity: Introduction

 \section{Introduction}

 Automatic complexity was introduced by Shallit and Wang \cite{MR1897300} as a way to retain some of the power of Kolmogorov complexity while obtaining a computable notion.
 They raised the question whether the automatic complexity of a string (which we shall call a \emph{word}) $x$ is in fact polynomial-time computable as a function of $\abs{x}$, the length of $x$.
-We give partial negative results for that question in two ways. \begin{itemize} \item For nondeterministic automatic complexity, introduced by Hyde and Kjos-Hanssen \cite{Kjos-EJC}, there is a natural notion of maximally complex words.
+We give partial negative results for that question in two ways.
+(Our results also partially address Allender's question \cite[Open Question 3.8]{allender} whether there is evidence that automatic complexity is computationally intractable.) \begin{itemize} \item For nondeterministic automatic complexity, introduced by Hyde and Kjos-Hanssen \cite{Kjos-EJC}, there is a natural notion of maximally complex words.
 We show that the language $L$ consisting of all such words is not context-free, by virtue of being \CFL-immune.
 This result appears to be at the right level of the complexity hierarchy, insofar as we also show that $L$ is not \co\CFL-immune.
 While we do not know whether $L\in\co\CFL$, a related language consisting of ``somewhat complex'' words is shown to be non-\co\CFL. \item We generalize automatic complexity to a more general notion of automatic complexity of equivalence relations on words, and show that is not polynomial-time computable.
 In particular, we show that the set of minimally complex equivalence relations is \NP-complete and the set of equivalence relations whose complexity is exactly a constant $k$ above the minimum is $\BH_2$-complete. \end{itemize}

 In the past, Gold \cite{MR0495194} and Angluin \cite{MR523447} established \NP-completeness for related problems.
-Heggernes et al.~\cite{MR3305960} considered parametrized complexity variations, such as fixing the number of states at two ($|Q|=2$) and increasing the alphabet size.
+Heggernes et al.~\cite{MR3305960} considered parametrized complexity variations, such as fixing the number of states at two ($\abs{Q}=2$) and increasing the alphabet size.

 As an illustration of the power and computability of automatic complexity, we have created the following web service.
 To find the complexity of, say, the word $01011010$, and an illustration of any automaton used in the associated proof, go to \myUrl{http://math.hawaii.edu/wordpress/bjoern/complexity-of-01011010/} Alternatively, play the \textsc{Complexity Guessing Game} at: \myUrl{http://math.hawaii.edu/wordpress/bjoern/complexity-guessing-game/}